ahlstromcj/seq66/README.md

         *   Improved the display of the MIDI file-name in title and live grid.
         *   Improving grid-mode functionality, adding more automation controls, in progress.
-    *   Version 0.97.3:
-        *   Added pattern-recording indicator to live-grid slots.
-        *   Replace useless "Record" automation command with a "Loop Mode" command to move between normal loop mode in the Live grid to various record-toggling modes:  Overdub (merge), Overwrite, Expand, and One-shot.
-        *   Also refactored the quantize control to move through states of
-        *   normal, quantize, and tighten.
-        *   Refactored MIDI control for possible future usage of the D1 event value.
-        *   Fixes to external live grid handling.
-        *   Fixed the display of loop status changed via MIDI control.
-        *   Fixed and updated the Windows build.
-Mitigated high CPU usage when not (!) playing; fixed a bug in microsleep() for Windows.

     See the "NEWS" file for changes in earlier versions.